dantrim/parquet-writer/README.md

-As can be seen, `struct` types contain an additional `fields` array, which contains an array of the usual `{"name": ..., "type": ...}` objects which describe each of the fields contained in the output data structure.
+As can be seen, `struct` types contain an additional `fields` array, which contains an array of the usual `{"name": ..., "type": ...}` objects which describe each of the fields contained in the output `struct` data structure.

 #### Filling Struct Data Types

-Since the `struct` type implies a complex data structure with arbitrarily typed nested fields, there is a convenience type that is used for filling this data type: `parquetwriter::struct_element`.
+Since the `struct` type implies a complex data structure with arbitrarily-typed nested fields, there is a convenience type that is used for filling this data type: `parquetwriter::struct_element`.
-An instance of `parquetwriter::struct_element` can be treated as an `std::vector`, but one that holds any of the supported types (as well as lists of them).
+An instance of `parquetwriter::struct_element` can be treated as an `std::vector`, but one that holds any of the [supported types](#supported-data-types).
 For example, one would fill the three-field structure `my_struct` from above as follows:
 ```c++
 namespace pw = parquetwriter;